How To Grow a Salsa Garden – EASY TIPS!

 You can also use grape or cherry tomatoes.

 To make salsa verde, you will need to grow tomatillos.
-Tomatillos are a green tomato that has lemony taste to them and papery husks.
+Tomatillos are green tomatoes with a lemony taste and papery husks.

 Salsa verde is a popular salsa to top quesadillas or fish.
-You can also use it as a dip for tortilla chips.
+It can also be used as a dip for tortilla chips.

 Certified Organic Tomatillo Seeds

-Hot pepper plant need sunshine, at least 6-8 hours a day of full sun.
-Pepper plants don’t like wet feet, so make sure you plant in well draining soil in your home garden.
+Hot pepper plants need sunshine, at least 6-8 hours a day of full sun.
+Pepper plants don’t like wet feet, so plant them in well-draining soil in your home garden.

-What salsa garden chili peppers to grow and use in your salsa depends on your personal taste and how much “heat” you like.
+What salsa garden chili peppers you grow and use in your salsa depends on your personal taste and how much “heat” you like.

-I would suggest growing a variety of peppers so you can make a variety of salsas.
-Garden salsa hot peppers go from mild to VERY hot.
+I suggest growing a variety of peppers so you can make a variety of salsas.
+Garden salsa hot peppers range from mild to very hot.

 Mild salsa peppers